laravel/docs/upgrade.md

 You should also add the `Illuminate\Support\Facades\Notification` facade to the `aliases` array of your `config/app.php` configuration file.

+Finally, you may use the `Illuminate\Notifications\Notifiable` trait on your `User` model or any other model you wish to receive notifications.

 ### Pagination

 #### Customization

 Customizing the paginator's generated HTML is much easier in Laravel 5.3 compared to previous Laravel 5.x releases.
 Instead of defining a "Presenter" class, you only need to define a simple Blade template.
 The easiest way to customize the pagination views is by exporting them to your `resources/views/vendor` directory using the `vendor:publish` command:

     php artisan vendor:publish --tag=laravel-pagination